nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_08_The_Bonding.md

 - **Key Event:** Angelica ignores warnings about the defense capacitor and touches the Gryphon with a mechanic's touch, visualizing her Pride and drive as a key to force the stuck gear to turn.

-  - _Key Dialog:_ **Angelica Vance:** "You aren't dead.
+  - _Key Dialog:_ **Angelica Ward:** "You aren't dead.
 You're just unwound.
 You've forgotten what you're for."

 - **Key Event:** The Clockwork Gryphon (Aeon) reactivates—rust flakes off, gears spin, wings of steel knives unfold.
 It's cat-sized but dense with old-world alloy.

   - _Key Dialog:_ **Professor Halloway:** "Impossible.
 That unit is... it's a prototype.
 It shouldn't function without a Master Key.
 It killed the last three handlers who tried to touch it."
-  - _Key Dialog:_ **Angelica Vance:** "I am the key."
+  - _Key Dialog:_ **Angelica Ward:** "I am the key."

 - **Key Event:** Aeon hops onto Angelica's shoulder (50 pounds), and she stands taller, feeling the weight like armor.

-  - _Key Dialog:_ **Angelica Vance:** "You called him broken.
+  - _Key Dialog:_ **Angelica Ward:** "You called him broken.
 Good.
 So am I. Broken things know how to survive because they know how to put themselves back together."